 A former French colony until 1954, it has the perfect amalgamation of the French and Franco-Tamilian architecture as well as local culture.
 Combining it with traditional Indian sensibilities makes it a dreamy escape offering the best of both worlds.

 Due to its colonial past and its geography, Pondicherry is home to home to people from various Indian states as well as the world.
-In this post, we’ll be sharing with you our Top 10 Places that you MUST visit in Pondicherry.
+In this post, we’ll be sharing with you the perfect Pondicherry travel guide.

 1. French Quarter/ White Town